 - c) Removal from class and/or area

 Up to ten (10) school days suspension

 Parental/guardian notification

 Possible police notification

 Possible psychological evaluation

 Possible expulsion by the Principal.

 - d) Offense # 1 2 demerits

 Offense #2 3 demerits

 Offense #3 & subsequent 1 day inhouse suspension

 Students who participate in inappropriate displays of affection will be referred to the Dean of Students and penalties will range from detention to suspension.

 - e) Removal from class and/or area.

 Parent/guarian notification

 Up to three (3) days In House suspension.

 - f) Removal from class and/or area.
 Parent/guarian notification Up to ten (10) days In or Out of School suspension.

-- g) Meeting/conference with student, parent or guardian, Principal, Dean of Students and other interested parties to discuss restitution Up to ten (10) school days suspension Possible police notification Possible expulsion by Principal.
+- g) Meeting/conference with student, parent or guardian, Principal, Dean of Students and other interested parties to discuss restitution

+Up to ten (10) school days suspension

+Possible police notification

+Possible expulsion by Principal.

 - h) Meeting/conference with student, parent or guardian, Principal, Dean of Students and other interested parties to discuss restitution

-Up to ten (10) school days suspension Possible police notification
+Up to ten (10) school days suspension

+Possible police notification

 Possible expulsion by Principal.

-- i) Removal from class/area
+- Removal from class/area

 Up to ten (10) school days suspension

 Possible police notification

-Parent/guardian of record notification

-Possible psychological evaluation

-Possible expulsion by the principal

-- i) Any deliberate action that can bring physical harm to a student. - i) Removal from class/area Up to ten (10) school days suspension Possible police notification Parent/quardian of record notification Possible psychological evaluation Possible expulsion by the Principal - k) Assaulting, bullying or intimidating another person.
-Note - Failure to stop fighting when told to do so by staff, faculty or administration may result in additional suspension time. - k) Possible police notification Up to ten (10) school days suspension Parent/guardian of record notification Possible expulsion by the Principal.
+- j) Any deliberate action that can bring physical harm to a student. - k) Assaulting, bullying or intimidating another person. \Note - Failure to stop fighting when told to do so by staff, faculty or administration may result in additional suspension time. - I) Hazing m) Gossiping or spreading untrue stories that may falsely accuse or socially defame another student through word-of-mouth, written statement or use of technology